 Abbott frames the way our society deals with climate change through the lens of her sister’s terminal illness and the grief she felt following her sister’s death.
 She draws a direct line from that personal grief to the grief of those people whose homes are being threatened, impacted, or even destroyed by climate change.

 Again, this is not new information.
 Living through late-stage capitalism has made none of this surprising, only disappointing.
-Many of the stories in The Magnitude of All Things are as much about industries moving into an area and colonizing it as they are of changing weather patterns wreaking havoc.
+Many stories in The Magnitude of All Things are as much about industries moving into an area and colonizing it as they are of changing weather patterns wreaking havoc.

 The Magnitude of All Things is a gorgeously photographed documentary that features many climate activists (including Swedish activist Greta Thunberg and Australian Coral Reef expert Charlie Vernon) and a distinct emotional through-line.
 It is definitely one to add to your watch list.